We stand with Ukraine to help keep people safe. Join us

 Does Using a VPN Make Public Wi-Fi Safe?

 Using public Wi-Fi is convenient and sometimes unavoidable.
-Whether you're at an airport, hotel, café, or school, you often have the option to join a shared network for internet access.
+Whether at an airport, hotel, café, or school, you often can join a shared network for internet access.
 Public Wi-Fi, however, comes with serious risks.
+Let's examine how using a virtual private network (VPN) can make public Wi-Fi safer.
+Then, use Clario Anti Spy to identify and fix any security vulnerabilities that could still be exploited to spy on you.

 Table of contents